-A patch of lovely weed free soil can look great to the vegetable grower as it is usually the end result of some hard work in preparation for sowing but remember bare soil needs to be covered to protect it from the elements.
-If a follow on crop isn’t planned after harvesting (likely in Autumn) it is important to cover the ground to protect nutrients from being lost and the area becoming colonised with weeds.
-You can protect your garden soil by covering in a layer of mulch, by laying a black plastic sheet over it or by sowing a green manure crop.
+A patch of lovely weed free soil can look great to the vegetable grower, as it is usually the end result of some hard work in preparation for sowing.
+Remember though that bare soil needs to be covered to protect it from the elements.
+If a follow-on crop isn't planned after harvesting (likely in autumn), it is important to cover the ground to protect nutrients from being lost and the area becoming colonised with weeds.

-- Controls weeds – A bare patch of soil will become quickly colonised by weeds and while the weeds will also cover and protect the ground they will also produce and drop seeds which making it difficult to get rid of them when it’s time to sow.
-A dense cover crop of green manure will out compete the weeds and can be easily dug when the space is needed for a new crop.
+- Control weeds - A bare patch of soil will quickly become colonised by weeds.
+While the weeds will cover and protect the ground, they will also produce and drop seeds, making it difficult to get rid of them when it's time to sow.
+A dense cover crop of green manure will out-compete the weeds, and can be easily dug when the space is needed for a new crop.

 - Protect soil structure - By covering the vulnerable soil surface you protect the structure from heavy rain.
 Soil is made up of different size particles which can be separated by rain washing through the soil and can result in impenetrable layers or 'pans'.